bytes-stream/hello-world/README.md

 * **-m HTTP-method**  <br/>
 Custom HTTP method for the requests.
 Available in 2.4.10 and later.

-* <font size=5 color=blue>**-n requests** </font> <br/>
-Number of requests to perform for the benchmarking session.
-The default is to just perform a single request which usually leads to non-representative benchmarking results.

 * **-p POST-file** <br/>
 File containing data to POST.
 Remember to also set -T.